DK429/timingdiagrams/BUGS.md

 # Known Issues
+- Visible canvas is a straight mirror; it does not re-render or reflow content.
+- Export/print/copy still pending.
-- Min-green enforcement not yet implemented.
+- Overlays not yet reintroduced in this branch.
-- Visible window copy & overlays pending.